rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 !!! caution

-    Be cautious if examining the files mentioned here, altering them can change the behavoir of the actual running kernel!
+    Be cautious if examining the files mentioned here, altering them can change the behavior of the actual running kernel!

 These two interfaces allow you to view and change the parameters of the currently running kernel.

-Note that if you do an [`ls -l`](https://man7.org/linux/man-pages/man1/ls.1.html) on some of these files, they will show as "0" length, but if you [`cat`](https://man7.org/linux/man-pages/man1/cat.1.html) them out they actually contain data; most of them are
-ASCII and editable, however some are binary, and in either case commands like [`file`](https://man7.org/linux/man-pages/man1/file.1.html) or [`stat`](https://man7.org/linux/man-pages/man2/lstat.2.html) will typically just return "empty file" or "0" for lengths, although they will show you other information.
+Note that if you do an [`ls -l`](https://man7.org/linux/man-pages/man1/ls.1.html) on some of these files, they will show as "0" length, but if you [`cat`](https://man7.org/linux/man-pages/man1/cat.1.html) them out they actually contain data; most of them are ASCII and editable, however some are binary, and in either case commands like [`file`](https://man7.org/linux/man-pages/man1/file.1.html) or [`stat`](https://man7.org/linux/man-pages/man2/lstat.2.html) will typically just return "empty file" or "0" for lengths, although they will show you other information.

-The preferred and standard programs for interacting with these functions are [`lsmod`](https://man7.org/linux/man-pages/man8/lsmod.8.html), [`modinfo`](https://man7.org/linux/man-pages/man8/modinfo.8.html) and [`sysctl`](https://man7.org/linux/man-pages/man8/sysctl.8.html), among others.
+The preferred and standard programs for interacting with these functions are [`lsmod`](https://man7.org/linux/man-pages/man8/lsmod.8.html), [`modinfo`](https://man7.org/linux/man-pages/man8/modinfo.8.html), and [`sysctl`](https://man7.org/linux/man-pages/man8/sysctl.8.html), among others.

 ```bash
 sysctl -a | grep -i <keyword>
 ```

 ```bash
 lsmod | grep -i <keyword>
 ```

 ```bash
 modinfo <module>
 ```